symfony/symfony-docs/security.rst

     Sometimes authentication may be successful, but after redirecting, you're logged out immediately due to a problem loading the ``User`` from the session.
-    To see if this is an issue, check your log file (``var/log/dev.log``) for the log message:
+    To see if this is an issue, check your log file (``var/log/dev.log``) for the error message.

 **Cannot refresh token because user has changed**
     If you see this, there are two possible causes.
-First, there may be a problem loading your User from the session.
+Firstly, there might be a problem loading your ``User`` from the session.
 See :ref:`user_session_refresh`.
-Second, if certain user information was changed in the database since the last page refresh, Symfony will purposely log out the user for security reasons.
+Secondly, if certain user information was changed in the database since the last page refresh, Symfony will purposely log out the user for security reasons.